-- (a) General Provisions.
+(a) General Provisions.
 Pursuant to Texas Government Code, §2306.148 and §2306.185(b), the Board is authorized to adopt underwriting standards as set forth in this section.
-Furthermore, for Housing Credit Allocation, §42(m)(2) of the Internal Revenue Code (the "Code"), requires the tax credits allocated to a Development not to exceed the amount necessary to assure feasibility.
-The rules adopted pursuant to the Texas Government Code and the Code are developed to result in a Credit Underwriting Analysis Report used by the Board in decision making with the goal of assisting as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
-The Report generated in no way guarantees or purports to warrant the actual performance, feasibility, or viability of the Development. - (b) Report Contents.
+Furthermore for Housing Credit Allocation, §42(m)(2) of the Internal Revenue Code of 1986 (the "Code"), requires the tax credits allocated to a Development not to exceed the amount necessary to assure feasibility.
+The rules adopted pursuant to the Texas Government Code and the Code are developed to result in a Credit Underwriting Analysis Report ("Report") used by the Board in decision making with the goal of assisting as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
+The Report generated in no way guarantees or purports to warrant the actual performance, feasibility, or viability of the Development.

+(b) Report Contents.
 The Report provides a synopsis and reconciliation of the Application information submitted by the Applicant.
-The Report contents will be based solely upon information that is provided in accordance with and within the timeframes set forth in the current Qualified Allocation Plan ("QAP") or Notice of Funds Availability ("NOFA"), as applicable. - (c) Recommendations in the Report.
-The conclusion of the Report includes a recommended award of funds or Housing Credit Allocation Amount based on the lesser amount calculated by the program limit method, if applicable, gap/debt coverage ratio ("DCR") method, or the amount requested by the Applicant as further described in paragraphs (1) (3) of this subsection, and states any feasibility conditions to be placed on the award. - (1) Program Limit Method.
-For Applicants requesting a Housing Credit Allocation, this method is based upon calculation of Eligible Basis after applying all cost verification measures and program limits as described in this section.
-The Applicable Percentage used is as defined in §10.3 of this chapter (relating to Definitions).
-For Applicants requesting funding through a Department program other than Housing Tax Credits, this method is based upon calculation of the funding limit based on the current program rules or NOFA at the time of underwriting. - (2) Gap/DCR Method.
+For the purpose of this subchapter the term Application includes additional documentation submitted after the initial award of funds that is relevant to any subsequent reevaluation.
+The Report contents will be based upon information that is provided in accordance with and within the timeframes set forth in the current Qualified Allocation Plan ("QAP") (10 TAC Chapter 11) or a Notice of Funds Availability ("NOFA"), as applicable, and the Uniform Multifamily Rules (10 TAC Chapter 10, Subchapters A - E and G).

+(c) Recommendations in the Report.
+The conclusion of the Report includes a recommended award of funds or Housing Credit Allocation Amount and states any feasibility or other conditions to be placed on the award.
+The award amount is based on the lesser of the following:

+- (1) Program Limit Method.
+For Housing Credit Allocations, this method is based upon calculation of Eligible Basis after applying all cost verification measures and program limits as described in this section.
+The Applicable Percentage used is defined in §10.3 of this chapter (relating to Definitions).
+For Department programs other than Housing Tax Credits, this method is based upon calculation of the funding limit in current program rules or NOFA at the time of underwriting. - (2) Gap Method.
 This method evaluates the amount of funds needed to fill the gap created by Total Housing Development Cost less total non-Department-sourced funds or Housing Tax Credits.
 In making this determination, the Underwriter resizes any anticipated deferred developer fee downward (but not less than zero) before reducing the amount of Department funds or Housing Tax Credits.
 In the case of Housing Tax Credits, the syndication proceeds needed to fill the gap in permanent funds are divided by the syndication rate to determine the amount of Housing Tax Credits.
-In making this determination and based upon specific conditions set forth in the Report, the Underwriter may assume adjustments to the financing structure

-(including treatment of cash flow loans as if fully amortizing over its term) or make adjustments to any Department financing, such that the cumulative DCR conforms to the standards described in this section.
+In making this determination and based upon specific conditions set forth in the Report, the Underwriter may assume adjustments to the financing structure (including treatment of cash flow loans as if fully amortizing over its term) or make adjustments to any Department financing, such that the cumulative Debt Coverage Ratio ("DCR") conforms to the standards described in this section.
 For Housing Tax Credit Developments at cost certification, timing adjusters may be considered as a reduction to equity proceeds for this purpose.
 Timing adjusters must be consistent with and documented in the original partnership agreement (at admission of the equity partner) but relating to causes outside of the Developer's or Owner's control.
 The equity partner must provide a calculation of the amount of the adjuster to be used by the Underwriter.